-SECTION 14.
+SECTION 11.
 Section 15 of S.L.
 2020-18 reads as rewritten:

-"SECTION 15.(a) Notwithstanding 15A NCAC 02B .0701 (Nutrient Strategies Definitions), 15A NCAC 02B .0703 (Nutrient Offset Credit Trading), and 15A NCAC 02B .0713 (Neuse Nutrient Strategy: Wastewater Discharge Requirements), nutrient offset credits shall be applied to a wastewater permit by applying the TMDL transport factor to the permitted wastewater discharge and to the nutrient offset credits as specified in the 1999 Phase I TMDL.
+"SECTION 15.(a) Notwithstanding 15A NCAC 02B .0701 (Nutrient Strategies Definitions), 15A NCAC 02B .0703 (Nutrient Offset Credit Trading), and 15A NCAC 02B .0713 (Neuse Nutrient Strategy: Wastewater Discharge Requirements), nutrient offset credits shall be applied to a wastewater permit by applying the TMDL transport factor to the permitted

-"SECTION 15.(b) Subsection (a) of this section applies only to wastewater discharge permit applications for a local government located in the Neuse River Basin with a customer base of fewer than 15,000 connections.
+"SECTION 15.(b) Subsection (a) of this section applies only to wastewater discharge permit applications for a local government located in the Neuse River Basin with a customer base of fewer than 15.000 connections.

 "SECTION 15.(c) No later than August 1, 2020, the The Department of Environmental Quality, in conjunction with affected parties, shall may begin the modeling necessary to determine new transport zones and delivery factors for the Neuse River Basin for point source discharges and nutrient offset credits.
 Once the Department has completed the watershed modeling, it shall provide the Environmental Management Commission a list of qualified professionals from which the Commission shall select at least two to validate the modeling.
-If each of the professionals selected by the Commission validate the model, the Environmental Management Commission shall may use the modeling and other information provided during the public comment period to adopt new transport zones and delivery factors, if warranted, by rule.
+If each of the professionals selected by the Commission validate the model, the Environmental Management Commission shall may use the modeling and other information provided during the public comment period to adopt new transport zones and delivery factors factors, if warranted, by rule.
 The Environmental Management Commission may adopt temporary rules to implement this section.